-Printmaker, painter and poet, Julian Trevelyan was born in Surrey, England on February 20, 1910.
+Julian Trevelyan, printmaker, painter, and poet, was born in Surrey, England on February 20, 1910.
 He was educated at Bedales School and his first published prints were included in the school magazine, The Ray.
 Trevelyan was twenty-one years old when he joined Stanley William Hayter’s Atelier 17 in Paris where he began his formal training.
 During the early 1930s he worked alongside Ernst, Kokoschka, Miro, Masson and Picasso, experimenting with techniques and developing his own unique style, incorporating everyday objects and portraying them with a dreamlike quality.

 In early 1934, Trevelyan returned to England but continued to rely on technical advice from Hayter.
-In 1935 he set up his etching studio at Durham Wharf in Hammersmith.
+The following year he set up his etching studio at Durham Wharf in Hammersmith.
 It was here that he continued with the methods of etching he learned from Hayter, and developed a certain intimacy with the medium, constantly pushing it in new directions.